 Know What You Are Actually Getting

-For example, if the company is advertising consolidation, is it refinancing all of your federal and private student loans, or is it only consolidating your federal loans?
+For example, if the company is advertising consolidating student loans, is it refinancing all of your federal and private student loans, or is it only consolidating your federal loans?
 Consolidation is a process you can complete on your own at no charge.
 Now, if the company is advertising loan forgiveness, how is it really eliminating your monthly payment?
 Some companies are only putting your loans in forbearance.
 If a company does suggest putting your loans in forbearance, make sure you understand why it wants to use forbearance, how long the forbearance period will be, and any additional actions you may need to do, such as providing proof of income, to complete the process.
 If you do not understand what a company might actually be doing for you, then you should walk away.

 Avoid Advance Fee Scams